 As it stands today Microsoft has a significant edge over Sony when it comes to gaming audio.
 The current Xbox One consoles features Dolby Atmos and DTS:X for gaming, while Sony's PS4 consoles are limited to standard surround sound.

-Indeed, PlayStation system architect Mark Cerny has promised that the PS5 will become the 'gold standard' in gaming audio, and that a new 3D audio engine will deliver more immersive sound without extra hardware.
-Does that mean the PS5 will be compatible with Sony's 360 Reality Audio format?
-Quite possibly.
+Sony has taken a different path and is pushing its own 3D audio format.
+PlayStation system architect Mark Cerny claims the PS5 will become the 'gold standard' in gaming audio, and that a new 3D audio engine will deliver more immersive sound without extra hardware.
+In other words, expect Sony's 360 Reality Audio format.
 We've already seen how keen Sony is to get 360 into a host of different products, including even the Sony Vision-S car at CES 2020.

 PS5 vs Xbox Series X: games